 Easy Crypto

-Easy Crypto is probably the most visible Bitcoin broker in New Zealand and the first place many Kiwis buy Bitcoin.
-Signing up with Easy Crypto is fairly straightforward, you need to provide your name, address and photo ID.
+Easy Crypto was one of the earliest Bitcoin brokers in New Zealand and for many years probably the first place many Kiwis bought bitcoin.
+Signing up is fairly straightforward, you need to provide your name, address and photo ID.
 They are based in Wellington and many people in our community have met them directly.

 Getting the money from a New Zealand bank account to Easy Crypto is again, um, easy.
 You have four options:

-Many members of the NZBitcoiners.org community have used Easy Crypto and we’ve had no reports of orders not being fulfilled and overall positive reports from their Customer Service.
+Many members of the NZ Bitcoin community have used Easy Crypto over the years and we’ve had no reports of orders not being fulfilled and overall positive reports from their Customer Service.

-But Bitcoin purists don’t like EC because it’s a “Shitcoin Casino”, meaning they leverage off the reputation and standing of Bitcoin to push B, C & D grade shitcoins to unsuspecting newbies.
+But some Bitcoin purists don’t like them because it’s a “Shitcoin Casino”, meaning they leverage off the reputation and standing of Bitcoin to push B, C & D grade shitcoins to unsuspecting newbies.
+When you visit their website it's covered with token names, trading suggestions and articles about the next hot crypto.

-They make their money from trading fees, so the more you trade the better they do, they’re not incentivized to encourage you to buy and HODL for the long term, which is what most Bitcoiners believe in.
+Platforms like Easy Crypto make their money from trading fees, so the more you trade the better they do.
+They’re not incentivized to encourage you to buy and HODL for the long term, which is what most Bitcoiners believe in.
 So make an informed decision about who you support, and what the tradeoffs are.

 Pros of buying Bitcoin from Easy Crypto